Mom died protecting kids in tornado, brother says

 White’s home off West Garfield Avenue is now just a pile of rubble.
 It was decimated during last week’s tornado.

-But before it hit here, claiming her life, her brother Brandon Johnson says she called him in Little Rock to give him a warning.
+But before it hit and claimed her life, she called her brother Brandon Johnson in Little Rock to give him a warning.

-She told him, “I just got wind that it’s coming towards you, and so you need to take cover and be careful.
-You always looking out for me,” Johnson remembered. “‘I love you.’
-I’m like, ‘I love you too.'”
+She said “I just got wind that it’s coming towards you, and so you need to take cover and be careful.
+You always looking out for me,” Johnson remembered.

-Those were their final words.
-Johnson says he tried to check in hours later, but his sister never answered.
+That was the last time they spoke.
+Johnson said he tried to check in hours later, but his sister never answered.

 Johnson says his sister died protecting her three children — ages 2, 11 and 13.

-“She tried to usher everybody in the closet and as you can see, it just got blown away,” he said.
+“She tried to usher everybody in the closet and … it just got blown away,” he said.
 “She always looked out for the kids.
 She was a kid person, didn’t matter who it was.
 She really loved the kids.”

 The tornado had no mercy in the surrounding neighborhood.
 Almost every home was leveled.

-“I was raised here, so when you look around you can barely recognize, like, where things were, and if you’re new here you wouldn’t recognize anything, because everything is so messed up right now,” Johnson said.
+“I was raised here, so when you look around you can barely recognize where things were, and if you’re new here you wouldn’t recognize anything, because everything is so messed up right now,” Johnson said.

 While his family mourns, Johnson says he’s grateful for the community coming together.